 A polystyrene production facility wanted a complete audit of all pressure relief valve files and documents to determine any process safety information gaps.
 Requirements included analyzing a third-party contractor’s evaluation of specific vessels that did not have a relief device installed on them, and a pressure relief and flare system design evaluation on the relief devices at the facility.

-ioMosaic highlighted for the client 356 items of concern in a detailed list of the potential deviations from industry codes, standards, RAGAGEP, and client corporate guidelines.
+ioMosaic highlighted for the client 356 items of concern, delivering a detailed list of potential deviations from industry codes, standards, RAGAGEP, and client corporate guidelines.
 This list, along with initial discussions of potential mitigation options for each item, was shared with the client's process safety management and operations groups.
 As a result of the detailed baseline revalidation study, subsequent projects have been discussed to resolve the identified deviations.
 The client now has peace of mind.